 1. Know your job.

-In a typical Filipino workplace, supervision is the primary job of a supervisor.
-The supervisors oversee the productivity, performance, progress, and potentials of employees who report to them.
+Supervision in a typical Filipino workplace is a supervisor’s primary job.
+The supervisors oversee the productivity, performance, progress, and potential of employees who report to them.

 2. Understand the Purpose of Supervision

 In the olden days, the purpose of supervision is to watch above everyone.
-They catch employees who were doing something wrong – or doing nothing.
+They catch employees who are doing something wrong – or doing nothing.